johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 #### The Domain Attribute {#attribute-domain}

 The Domain attribute specifies those hosts to which the cookie will be sent.

+If the server includes the Domain attribute, the value applies to both the specified domain and any subdomains.
 For example, if the value of the Domain attribute is "site.example", the user agent will include the cookie in the `Cookie` header field when making HTTP requests to site.example, www.site.example, and www.corp.site.example.
-(Note that a leading %x2E ("."), if present, is ignored even though that character is not permitted.)
-If the server omits the Domain attribute, the user agent will return the cookie only to the origin server.
+Note that a leading %x2E ("."), if present, is ignored even though that character is not permitted.

+If the server omits the Domain attribute, the user agent will return the cookie only to the origin server and not to any subdomains.

 WARNING: Some existing user agents treat an absent Domain attribute as if the Domain attribute were present and contained the current host name.
-For example, if site.example returns a `Set-Cookie` header field without a Domain attribute, these user agents will erroneously send the cookie to www.site.example as well.
+For example, if site.example returns a `Set-Cookie` header field without a Domain attribute, these user agents will erroneously send the cookie to www.site.example and www.corp.site.example as well.

 The user agent will reject cookies unless the Domain attribute specifies a scope for the cookie that would include the origin server.
 For example, the